dcluet/Lipid_Droplets_Detector/README.md

 If the **Whole tissue with Sub-Selection** or **Manual ROI** options have been selected the program ask you to draw the **sub-selection** of interest.

 ![Selection](doc/Selection.jpg)

+**These file specific parameters will be saved in a _Parameters.txt file within the root folder of your analysis, allowing later key parameters optimization.**